jersou/clite-parser/README.md

 ```
 $ # with Node : "node example-lite-lite.mjs --help"
 $ #          or "node --experimental-network-imports example-lite-lite.mjs --help"
-$ # with Deno : "deno run example-lite-lite.mjs --help" or :
+$ # with Deno : "deno run example-lite-lite.mjs --help"
+$ #          or if the is shebang is present:
 $ ./example-lite-lite.ts --help
 Usage: <Tool file> [Options] [command [command args]]